AndreasLill/biztalk-integration-template/README.md

 ## How To Use

-Copy all the files except .vs and .git to a new folder and run the included powershell script "RenameSolution.ps1" to rename the solution.
+Copy all the files to a new folder and run the included powershell script "RenameSolution.ps1" to rename the solution, then just open the visual studio solution and deploy!